Farini/SkyNation/Readme.md

 - [ ] Model - Fix cost of Outpost level ups
 - [ ] Model - Road Updates

+- [ ] New Warning Messages (from people selector)  - use everywhere that can throw an error.
 - [ ] Settings (Entrance) - Leaving a Guild - must update the View afterwards.
+Use same logic as people selector (warning messages)
 - [ ] Outpost - Upgrade must update the view (OutpostController), and be more careful with the ".finished" state, because that is how we get it when it's finished.
+- [ ] Claim city - Needs to show success message and maybe close the window
+- [ ] Claim city - Not decoding from Server?
+But later it shows as your city.

-- [ ] Mars Scene - Garage - Vehicle Validation (when arriving (orbit)) - needs a token, if not valid.
+- [ ] Mars Scene - City Garage - Vehicle Validation (when arriving (orbit)) - needs a token, if not valid.

 - [ ] BioModule - Extra functions (expand, shrink)
 - [ ] BioModule - DNA Animation remake